sdufault15/awed-spatial-temporal/README.md

 ## Organization of this Repository
 This repository is organized as follows.
-Note: the data is not available in this repository.
+Note: the raw data is not available in this repository.
+However, the data necessary to recreate most of the figures (excluding those relying on geolocated residence) is available in the `graphs` folder.

 ### `munge`